 - Inability to regulate their own emotions and/or behavior

-- Problem behavior, including both internalizing and externalizing behaviors
+- Problem behaviors, including both internalizing and externalizing behaviors

 Services Involve Family/Support Structures:

-This program involves the family or other support systems in the individual's treatment: TBRI involves all individuals involved in providing care for children including biological parents, adoptive parents, foster parents, caseworkers, teachers, coaches, therapists, counselors, social workers, child advocates, and direct care staff.
-Caregivers not attending the training sessions and other people who provide care for the child are strongly encouraged to attend a TBRI Caregiver Training session (or watch a DVD from The Healing Families series or read The Connected Child book) in order to use the same voice with the child.
+This program involves the family or other support systems in the individual's treatment: TBRI involves all individuals who have a role in providing care for children and youth, including biological parents, resource parents, caseworkers, teachers, coaches, therapists, counselors, social workers, child advocates, and direct care staff in residential settings.
+Caregivers not attending the training sessions and other adults who provide care for the child are strongly encouraged to familiarize themselves with TBRI (e.g., by viewing a DVD from The Healing Families series or reading The Connected Child book) in order to provide consistency and felt-safety across caregiving environments.

 This program is typically conducted in a(n):

 - Outpatient Clinic